openfga/openfga-cedar-comparison/openfga/README.md

    ./setup.sh
    ```
    This automatically:
-   - Starts OpenFGA and PostgreSQL
+   - Starts OpenFGA using an in-memory database
    - Creates store and authorization model
    - Writes test tuples
    - Builds the Go application